 Share to Apple devices with Final Cut Pro

-To export your project to an Apple device such as iPhone, iPad, or iPod, or to play your project on a home theater system using Apple TV, you must send the project to the Apple TV app.
-(If you’re using macOS Mojave 10.14, you send your project to iTunes.)
+To export your project to an Apple device such as iPhone, iPad, or iPod touch, or to play your project on a home theater system using Apple TV, you must send the project to the Apple TV app.
+(If you’re using macOS 10.14 or earlier, you send your project to iTunes.)

 You can use the default export settings or customize the settings to suit your needs.
 For information about customizing settings, see Create share destinations in Final Cut Pro and Change metadata for shared items in Final Cut Pro.

 In Final Cut Pro, do one of the following: